 But trust us, this slow cooker version comes real close to the classic smoker version.

 This recipe was developed with a smoker mentality, but for a slow cooker.
 Trust me on this.
 It’s good.
-It’s real good.
+It’s really good.

 HOW TO MAKE SLOW-COOKER PULLED PORK AT HOME